franrole/cclust_package/README.md

 -  SciPy

 ### Optional
-For runnig the examples, Matplotlib is required.
+For running the examples, Matplotlib is required.

 Cclust can be used with Scikit-learn, for example within a pipeline.